Sami Lepistö: NHL

 Lepistö was sent to the Hershey Bears of the American Hockey League (AHL) in 2007–08, where in 55 games, he scored 4 goals and 45 points as well as posting a solid +29 rating.
 Lepistö also made his NHL debut on 16 February 2008 with the Capitals.
 In seven games with Washington in 2007–08, he had one assist.
 He was returned to Hershey, where he had an assist in five playoff games.
 After the season, Lepistö played for Finland at the 2008 IIHF World Championship, where he had one goal and one assist in seven games.

 Lepistö spent most of the 2008–09 season with Hershey once again, scoring 4 goals and 42 points in 70 games and recording a +24 rating.
 He once again appeared in seven games with the Capitals, where Lepistö earned four assists.
 On 27 June 2009, Lepistö was traded to the Phoenix Coyotes for the Coyotes' fifth-round pick in the 2010 NHL Entry Draft.

 Lepistö spent the entire 2009–10 season with the Phoenix Coyotes, where he scored 1 goal and 11 points in 66 games, helping the club to the 2010 playoffs.
 In seven playoff games with the Coyotes, Lepistö scored one goal.
 He also played for Finland at the 2010 Winter Olympics, where he recorded one assist in six games.
 He returned to the Coyotes for the 2010–11 season, where he had 4 goals and 11 points in 51 games.

 On 28 February 2011, the Coyotes traded Lepistö and Scottie Upshall to the Columbus Blue Jackets in exchange for Rostislav Klesla and Dane Byers.
 On 15 July 2011, Lepistö signed a one-year contract with the Chicago Blackhawks.

 KHL

 On 4 June 2012, it was announced Lepistö had signed a one-year contract to play for the rebuilding Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).

 On 12 January 2013, Lepistö was traded to Lev Prague of the KHL.
 In the summer of 2013, he signed a two-year contract with Avtomobilist Yekaterinburg.
 After that, he signed a one-year contract with Salavat Yulaev Ufa.
 During the 2016 playoffs, he tied Nikita Zaitsev and Chris Lee to lead all defenceman in playoff scoring with 13 points.

 After two seasons with Ufa, it was announced Lepistö as a free agent would return to play for original club Jokerit, now competing in the KHL on 22 May 2017.

+After KHL

+For the 2021–22 season, Lepistö joined Luleå HF in the Swedish Hockey League, followed by a year in SCL Tigers of Swiss National League.
+He signed a contract for 2023–2024 with HIFK in the Finnish Liiga, but he was forced to end his career before the season start due to an aortic aneurysm found in his heart that proved continuing contact sports risky.